audreymengue/appsecjobsgh/week2/README1.md

 	7. Iframe sandbox policies
 	8. Blocks eval, inline scripts, inline CSS, data URIs
 	9. Reports policy violations back to the server

 * SQL injections uses web application input to change the behavior of a query sent to the database.
 	.
-1=1 always evaluates to true so the query will always return all records
+1=1 always evaluates to true so the query will always return all records . hyphens and semicolons are treated as comment so everything after that is ignored To mitigate SQL injections:
+    1. Use parametarised queries
+    2. Parameterized stored procedures (Avoid dynamically concatinating user inputs and SQl statements, avoid sensitive system stored procedures)
+    3. Sparing use of deny lists
+    4. Exception handling
+    5. Minimal privileges
+    6. Harden OS and Platforms
+    7. Disable stacked queries
+    8. Avoid SELECT *
+    9. Use the LIMIT clause

+* OS command injection is a vulnerability that allows an attacker to execute arbitrary commands on a web, database, or backend server.
+Here is how to mitigate it:
+    1. Avoid the shell for commands
+    2. Careful input validation
+    3. Parameterization
+    4. Identify risky functions
+    5. Use command abstraction
+    6. Run web server with low privilege
+    7. File permission
+    8. Use full path
+    9. Run Web server in virtualized or sandbox environment

+* Code Injection is where the attacker targets the programming language and the code the application uses.
+    .
+This vulnerability is most common in interpreted scripting languages like python, PHP, Ruby, JS etc...
+    .
+Still possible in compiled languages
+    .
+Vulnerability if using functions such as eval
+    To mitigate code injection:
+    1. Never evaluate code based on user inputs